-Can you absorb vitamin D through a window?
+Can you absorb vitamin D through glass windows?

 So as we’ve discovered, you can’t absorb vitamin D through a window and are unlikely to catch a tan but don’t put the blinds down just yet.

-Of course, getting the right amount of sunlight is also a challenge as too much can make the room hot and uncomfortable.
-That's why Everest uPVC, aluminium and timber windows have an anti-glare glass option which reflects solar energy and keeps your home at a comfortable temperature.
+Of course, getting the right amount of sun exposure is also a challenge as too much can make the room hot and uncomfortable.
+That's why Everest uPVC, aluminium and timber windows have an anti-glare glass option that reflects solar energy and keeps your home at a comfortable temperature.
 Blinds can also be a great way to regulate the temperature and allow heat in when you choose.